 The Department for Education (DfE) have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister in 2014.
 At Forestdale Primary School we value the diverse ethnic background of our pupils and families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching, as it teaches tolerance and respect for the differences in our community and the wider world.

 How do we Promote British Values Through our Curriculum?

 At Forestdale these values are reinforced regularly through opportunity for pupil voice, close links with the community and collective worship.
 Pupils engage with the values and understand their implications for making choices about their attitudes and responses.
 Through reflecting on the values pupils discover what it means to be good citizens.

-Underpinning all of this lays a range of enriched curriculum topics which have strong links to the British Empire, such as The Church, Christianity, Our School, International Studies and World War II.
+Underpinning all of this lays a range of enriched curriculum topics which have strong links to the Commonwealth, such as The Church, Christianity, Our School, International Studies and World War II.

 The juniors cover debating as part of their English curriculum through their topics for example, in Year 5 children explore whether the twenty years' imprisonment of Toad from the Wind in the Willows was justified or unfairly given, and in year 4 the children debate on whether or not an effort to recycle household waste will have a significant impact on the future of our planet.